-The Executive Committee comprises the Executive Directors and the heads of every business unit of the Group.
+The Executive Committee comprises the Executive Directors and the heads of each business unit of the Group.
 The role of the Executive Committee is to implement the Company's strategy and policies, through the various departments within the organisation.
 It also makes recommendations to the Board on matters which are beyond its remit.
-The CEO chairs the Executive Committee
+The Chief Executive Officer chairs the Executive Committee.